Static Hair Causes & Solutions

 Protective Hairstyles

-Consider protective hairstyles like buns or braids, which help keep hair contained and protected from environmental factors that cause static.
+Protective hairstyles like buns or braids should be considered, as they help keep hair contained and protected from environmental factors that cause static.

 Proper Diet and Hydration for Healthy Hair